 - A copy of your proposal decision (acceptance notice)

-A limited number of New Scholars Committee (NSC) Travel Grants are available to those selected to participate in the NSC Mentoring Workshops at CIES 2019 San Francisco.
+A limited number of New Scholars Committee (NSC) Travel Grants are available to those selected to participate in the NSC Mentoring Workshops at CIES 2020 Miami.
 Proposal submitters for the Publication Mentoring Workshops will be considered for travel grants, unless they have secured other funding.
 All participants, with or without a travel grant, will have the same opportunity to interact with other doctoral students and CIES faculty.

 After acceptance to either workshop, participants will be sent a survey regarding travel grants.
 The New Scholars Committee will make decisions on the award allocation based on merit and information received through the surveys.
 Unfortunately, due to budget limitations, not all participants can receive travel grants.